Peterborough office

 What is proof of funds?

-Why do I have to provide this?
+Why do I have to provide this under anti money laundering regulations?

 Conveyancing transactions are highly susceptible to fraud and money laundering due to the large sums of money involved and which pass through conveyancing firms’ accounts every day, making them a potential target for fraudsters and criminals.

 Conveyancers are under a legal duty to comply with Anti-Money Laundering Regulations which means they must verify where the funds being used to purchase a property have come from.
 They are required to ensure that the funds came from a legitimate source in order to prevent money laundering and fraudulent transactions from taking place.
 Conveyancers can be subject to criminal sanctions if the funds are subsequently revealed to have been acquired by criminal activity.
+Further bank statements may be required to comply with these regulations, especially in high-risk transactions.

 In addition, if you are having a mortgage your mortgage lender will also require the conveyancer to check that the information you disclosed in your mortgage application is correct, and that you are not using any other loans or monies from third parties to fund your purchase.